Irish Economy and Public Finances

 • In response to the distortions, the CSO have worked to provide indicators and detailed datasets that give a better understanding of Ireland’s highly globalised economy.
 New supplementary indicators include one closely related to Gross National Income (known as GNI*) and another is a modified version of domestic demand (MDD).

 • For GNI*, Gross National Income is stripped of the profits of redomiciled companies, depreciation on R&D/ IP assets and depreciation on aircraft leasing.
-On a nominal basis, GNI* amounted to €273bn in 2022 compared with €506bn for Gross Domestic Product (GDP).
+On a nominal basis, GNI* amounted to €291bn in 2023 compared with €510bn for Gross Domestic Product (GDP).
 This figure suggests the Irish economy is approximately half the size of what GDP would indicate.

 • Modified final domestic demand (MDD for short) is proving to be a useful metric but one with its own limitations.
-This measure is domestically focussed and is constructed to be less affected by the activities of multinational companies.
+This measure is domestically focused and is constructed to be less affected by the activities of multinational companies.
 The measure includes private consumption, government consumption and a modified metric for investment.
 Importantly, MDD ignores the net exports channel altogether where much of the distortions occur.
 The downside here is that domestic net exports is ignored too.
 A plus point for MDD is that it is released quarterly (versus the annual GNI* release).
 It can thus give us a more-timely gauge of the real economy.

 • National Accounts Distortions - Data Table

-• National Account – Current Prices
+• National Account – Current Prices (€ bn)

 2018